 - News reports suggest that some of the reporting, like the methylation panel, may promote the use of unproven dietary supplements.

-We finish our Genetic Genie review with a comparison to Nebula Genomics and other DNA analysis services.
 Nebula Genomics stands out among other genetic testing companies and health reporting services.
-We prioritize privacy, use the most advanced testing technology, and the most comprehensive reporting.
+We prioritize privacy, use advanced testing technology, and deliver highly comprehensive reporting.

 Your privacy is central